mileticluka1/CRFramework/README.md

 `CRFramework` represents Code Review (automated white box pentest) framework.
 This is an unfinished vulnerability scanner script designed to check for potential security vulnerabilities in a given directory containing code files.
 It includes checks for various common vulnerabilities such as Local File Inclusion (LFI), Remote File Inclusion (RFI), SQL Injection (SQLi), Cross-Site Scripting (XSS), and more. <br>

 ## Features
-    Local File Inclusion (LFI) Vulnerability Check: Looks for potential LFI vulnerabilities within the provided directory.<br>
+    Local File Inclusion (LFI) Vulnerability Check: Looks for potential LFI vulnerabilities within the provided directory.
-    Remote File Inclusion (RFI) Vulnerability Check: Searches for potential RFI vulnerabilities within the provided directory.<br>
+    Remote File Inclusion (RFI) Vulnerability Check: Searches for potential RFI vulnerabilities within the provided directory.
-    SQL Injection (SQLi) Vulnerability Check: Scans for potential SQL injection vulnerabilities within the provided directory.<br>
+    SQL Injection (SQLi) Vulnerability Check: Scans for potential SQL injection vulnerabilities within the provided directory.
-    Cross-Site Scripting (XSS) Vulnerability Check: Checks for potential XSS vulnerabilities within the provided directory.<br>
+    Cross-Site Scripting (XSS) Vulnerability Check: Checks for potential XSS vulnerabilities within the provided directory.
-    API Key Detection: Attempts to identify API keys within the code files.<br>
+    API Key Detection: Attempts to identify API keys within the code files.
-    Error Handling Check: Verifies the presence of error handling mechanisms in the code.<br>
+    Error Handling Check: Verifies the presence of error handling mechanisms in the code.
-    CSRF Token Detection: Looks for CSRF tokens within the code files.<br>
+    CSRF Token Detection: Looks for CSRF tokens within the code files.
-    Cookie and Session Analysis: Checks for the usage of cookies and sessions within the code.<br>
+    Cookie and Session Analysis: Checks for the usage of cookies and sessions within the code.
-    Identification of Other Common Vulnerabilities: Scans for other common vulnerabilities such as sensitive files, hidden files, specific directories, and more.<br>
+    Identification of Other Common Vulnerabilities: Scans for other common vulnerabilities such as sensitive files, hidden files, specific directories, and more.

 ## Usage